 The Company shall (if it is a DNO Party):

-procure that the Nominated Calculation Agent is appointed on terms that require the Nominated Calculation Agent to keep the information disclosed to it pursuant to Clause 42.12 and this Clause 42.13 confidential, and to not use such information for any purpose other than calculation of the “HV split” and/or the "LV mains split" (as each such expression is defined in Schedule 16); and
+procure that the Nominated Calculation Agent is appointed on terms that require the Nominated Calculation Agent to keep the information disclosed to it pursuant to Clause 42.12 and this Clause 42.13 confidential, and to not use such information for any purpose other than calculation of the “HV split” (as defined in Schedule 29); and

-provide to the Nominated Calculation Agent such data concerning each of the Company’s Systems as may reasonably be requested in order that the Nominated Calculation Agent can calculate the “HV split” and/or the "LV mains split" (as each such expression is defined in Schedule 16).
-The Company shall provide such data during October each year, and shall provide such data in such reasonable format as the Nominated Calculation Agent may request.
+provide to the Nominated Calculation Agent such data concerning each of the Company’s Systems as may reasonably be requested in order that the Nominated Calculation Agent can calculate the “HV split” (as defined in Schedule 29).
+The Company shall provide such data no later than the end of October each year, and shall provide such data in such reasonable format as the Nominated Calculation Agent may request.

 Amend Paragraph 33 of Schedule 29 as follows:

-The DNO Party will procure that the Nominated Calculation Agent estimates for the DNO Party’s Distribution Services Area the proportion of the LV mains which LV-connected embedded networks are deemed to use by:
+The DNO Party will estimatethe proportion of its LV mains which LV-connected embedded networks are deemed to use by:

 determining the total length of its LV mains used by LV-connected embedded networks;